synapticloop/panl/README.md

 1. **Timing information** about how long the Panl server took to build and return the results (including how much time the Solr server took to find and return the results).

-1. **The results** - the fields that are shown are configured by the CaFS.
+1. **The results** - the fields that are shown are configured by the CaFUPs.

 ## Additional Panl Niceties